tigerMoon/sentinel-zuul-sample/README.md

 # sentinel-zuul-sample
-this is simple project for [alibaba/Sentinel](https://github.com/alibaba/Sentinel) spring cloud zuul integration sample.
+This is simple project for [alibaba/Sentinel](https://github.com/alibaba/Sentinel) spring cloud zuul integration sample.

-Sentinel can provide `ServiceId` level and `API PATH` level for zuul flow control.
+Sentinel can provide `ServiceId` level and `API Path` level flow control for zuul gateway service.

 *Note*
 this project is for zuul1.